matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 bundled aggregations or aggregations returned from `/aggregations`, nor should they be returned from `/relations`.

-Trying to call `/relations` or `/aggregations` on a redacted message must return a 404.
+Requesting `/relations` or `/aggregations` on a redacted event should still return any existing relation events, and aggregations respectively.
+This is in line with other APIs like `/context` and `/messages`.

 ### Local echo